Get Your Scallion and Leek Fix – Economically

 Onions.
 Garlic.
 RED LIGHTS!
 High FODMAP foods!
 Do.
 Not.
 Eat!
 Sigh.
-Not great words to hear and certainly throw most of us for a loop when we first dive into the low FODMAP diet and learn that onions and garlic are high in fructans and a huge trigger for many of us with IBS.
+Not great words to hear and certainly throw most of us for a loop when we first dive into the low FODMAP diet and learn that onions and garlic are high in fructans and a huge trigger for many of us with irritable bowel syndrome (IBS).

 The idea of cooking and eating without onion and garlic to flavor our food is daunting.
-Luckily scallion greens are Green Light vegetables.
+Luckily, scallion greens, leek greens (and some bulb of each) are Green Light vegetables.

 Back to the Market

-The problem was that I found myself back at the supermarket several days a week just to stock up on scallions, which was inconvenient and expensive and then, after using the Green Light Monash approved scallion greens I was throwing away the white parts and bulbs!
-I tried to keep up with it and get them to neighbors so as not to make waste, but that wasn’t always possible.
+When I first started the diet in 2015, the problem was that I found myself back at the supermarket several days a week just to stock up on scallions, which was inconvenient and expensive, and then, after using the Green Light Monash-approved scallion greens, I was throwing away the white parts and bulbs (those had not been lab tested yet, at that time)!
+I tried to keep up with it and get them to the neighbors so as not to make waste, but that wasn’t always possible.

 And Then, Brilliance Struck